Director of Data Analytics, Assessment and Translational Research

 Costello has co-authored and presented on research related to examining contextual, social, and psychological factors that influence college student learning, motivation, and persistence.
 She has also held workshops related to communicating data effectively through data visualization techniques, program logic modeling, organizational capacity building, and practical methods for measuring student learning.

-Costello earned her Ph.D. in Educational Psychology (2012), Masters of Arts degree in Program Evaluation (2010), and Bachelor of Science degree in Applied Learning and Development (2007), all from the College of Education at The University of Texas at Austin.
+Costello earned her Ph.D. in Educational Psychology (2012), Master of Arts degree in Program Evaluation (2010), and Bachelor of Science degree in Applied Learning and Development (2007), all from the College of Education at The University of Texas at Austin.